Cyberbullying Statistics, Facts, and Trends (2022) with Charts

-The most common target for cyber bullies are children, young adults (especially girls), students, and members of the LGBTQ community.
+The most common target for cyberbullies are children, young adults (especially girls), students, and members of the LGBTQ community.

 As far as the bullies themselves are concerned, they come from all walks of life.
 Studies show that children with less involved parents and those suffering from depression or anxiety tend to display bullying behavior, but nothing’s conclusive as of yet.

-According to a decade-long Florida Atlantic University study of 20,000 middle and high school students, 70% of students said that someone spread rumors about them online.
+12. From a poll of 20,000, 70% of school students said that someone spread rumors about them online.

-More than one in 10 students (12%) admitted to cyberbullying someone else at least once.
+13. More than one in 10 students (12%) admitted to cyberbullying someone else at least once.

-12.42% of LGBT youth have experienced cyberbullying.
+14. Over 12% of LGBT youth have experienced cyberbullying.

 Where are people cyberbullied?

-There isn’t a single platform where all the cyberbullying takes place, and no online space is completely free of cyberbullying.
+There isn’t a single platform where all of the cyberbullying takes place, and no online space is completely free of cyberbullying.
 Since most children and young adults access the internet via their mobile devices, this is the most common medium through which they experience this type of harassment.

-Respondents with children who play online games reported a higher rate of cyberbullying attacks than those whose kids engage in only standard browsing activities.
+18. Respondents with children who play online games reported a higher rate of cyberbullying attacks than those whose kids engage in only standard browsing activities.

 Impacts of cyberbullying

-Bullying as a whole has a huge impact on the victim’s mental wellbeing and their overall quality of life, and cyberbullying is no different.
+Bullying as a whole has a huge impact on a victim’s mental wellbeing and their overall quality of life, and cyberbullying is no different.
 As a matter of fact, some studies suggest that bullies tend to be more aggressive online as there are rarely any real-world consequences of their actions, so the impact on the victims could potentially be even greater.

 Victims of cyberbullying often experience much lower self-esteem, greater social anxiety, depression, and many experience suicidal thoughts as well.